vasilyprokopov/digitalocean-kubernetes-cloudflare/README.md

       targetPort: 80
 ```

-In the previous step, we imported the origin certificate from Cloudflare to DigitalOcean.
+We have imported the origin certificate from Cloudflare to DigitalOcean already.
 Every imported certificate is assigned an internal ID by DigitalOcean.
-To inform the load balancer which certificate to use, add the internal ID of your origin certificate to the `service.beta.kubernetes.io/do-loadbalancer-certificate-id` attribute.
+To inform the load balancer which certificate to use, modify the manifest by adding the internal ID of your origin certificate to the `service.beta.kubernetes.io/do-loadbalancer-certificate-id` attribute.
 To find the available certificates and their respective IDs, use the `doctl` command:

 ```bash
 doctl compute certificate list
 ```

-Note that the allow rules in `service.beta.kubernetes.io/do-loadbalancer-allow-rules` only list Cloudflare's IP ranges.
+The allow rules in `service.beta.kubernetes.io/do-loadbalancer-allow-rules` only list Cloudflare's IP ranges.
 This means that the load balancer will only accept traffic coming from Cloudflare.
 Clients won't be able to circumvent Cloudflare by directly connecting to a load balancer's IP address on DigitalOcean.
 An up-to-date list of Cloudflare's IPs is available on the [Cloudflare IP Ranges](https://www.cloudflare.com/ips/) page.

 You can create this application in Kubernetes by applying the manifest file:
 ```bash